 5. Cleanliness

 If you are regularly seeking honest feedback from your members, you’ll be able to see when you’re not meeting cleanliness expectations.
 And resolve issues before members leave.
 Publicise improvements you are making.
-So, to encourage any members who may have stopped visiting to come back in.
+So, encouraging any members who may have stopped visiting to come back in.

 How to reduce silent cancellations